 New dietary ingredient notifications will require all manufacturers to notify the FDA of any ingredients in their supplements that weren’t sold in the United States prior to 1994.
 The FDA claims that these notifications will allow the agency to evaluate new ingredients before they become publicly available to consumers.
 The main goal is to provide transparency and safety to consumers.

 The Botanical Safety Consortium will also be created and will include both public and private sector entities.
-The Consortium will be responsible for the evaluation of mixtures and botanical ingredients in supplements.
+The Consortium will be responsible for evaluating mixtures and botanical ingredients in supplements.

 The group will also use state-of-the-art technology tools to evaluate ingredients and use non-animal testing options.

-Gottlieb claims that the current speed of the supplement market has outpaced FDA policies, and this is why the agency is preparing to modernize their approach to the supplement industry.
+Gottlieb claims that the current speed of the supplement market has outpaced FDA policies, which is why the agency is preparing to modernize their approach to the supplement industry.

 New enforcement measures will continue to be rolled out over the coming months, and this will also include a rapid-response tool, which is meant to help notify the public of any serious concerns for a supplement.